apache/doris/docs/en/administrator-guide/colocation-join.md

 * BucketIndex: Subscript to the bucket sequence.
 * Backend Ids: A list of BE node IDs where data fragments are located in buckets.

-> The above commands require AMDIN privileges.
+> The above commands require ADMIN privileges.
 Normal user view is not supported at this time.

 ### Modify Colocate Group